Busnaa/PVProjekt/README.md

 # JecnaKombat

-**JecnaKombat** is an exciting 2D fighting game where players battle against each other using a variety of attacks and defenses.
+**STICKWAR** is an exciting 2D fighting game where players battle against each other using a variety of attacks and defenses.
 The game features AI enemies that follow and attack the player, as well as player characters with health and stamina mechanics.

 ## Features
 - Two player characters with unique sprites and attacks.
-- AI enemies that follow and attack the player.
 - Health and stamina mechanics for both players and enemies.
-- Respawning enemies after a set time period.

-## Installation

-To play JecnaKombat, follow these steps:

-1. Download the game file `JecnaKombat.exe`.
-2. Run `JecnaKombat.exe` to start the game.

 ## Controls